JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 We can program this example without a neural network, but we need something simple to get things explained.

-Imagine a liquid level with values ​​between 0 and 100%, which we monitor with a camera that takes a picture every now and then.
+Imagine a liquid level with values ​​between 0 and 100%  that we monitor with a camera, which takes a picture every now and then.

-I want to know two things about these pictures: the height of the level and the color of the liquid.
+We want to know two things about these pictures: the height of the level and the color of the liquid.

 The neural network accepts pictures that are 100 pixels high and 25 pixels wide.
 (Pictures have different sizes, so we need to adjust the inputs.)